 The 2020 APPAM Fall Research Conference will be virtual.
 But that doesn't mean that it should feel less like the conference you're used to attending, so we're making it as easy as possible to network, participate in scholarly debate and attend our activities.
-If you haven't registered, don't forget to do so!
+If you haven't registered, don't forget to do so very soon.
+The deadline is November 6th and there will not be "onsite" registration during the conference!
 Let's go through some of the virtual changes.

+The conference hallways, usually hosting impromptu meetings and lively conversations, as well as networking opportunities will make the switch to virtual as well, via a Slack instance.
 Some of you may already be familiar with the online communications platform.
 We here at APPAM use it extensively for our internal communication.
-Based on the success of the Slack instance for the Resources, Data and Research Collaboration Hub, we'll be facilitating networking through Slack, throughout the conference, with channels dedicated to policy areas, raffles and a way to communicate and plan with your colleagues.
+Based on the success of the Slack instance for the Resources, Data and Research Collaboration Hub, we'll be facilitating networking through Slack, throughout the conference, with channels dedicated to policy areas, and a way to communicate and plan with your colleagues.

 Our Conference sessions will be run on Zoom as a meeting rather than a webinar, and will be much shorter than normal, 55 minutes rather than 90 minutes.
 This means shorter presentations, but more time for discussion and audience interaction.
 Presenters will also have the option to upload full presentations for conversations that are not time-limited, beyond the conference.
 For more information check out our guidelines.